Published Papers

 [1] Can Trade Policy Mitigate Climate Change?

 Trade policy is often cast as a solution to the free-riding problem in international climate agreements.
 This paper examines the extent to which trade policy can deliver on this promise.
-We incorporate global supply chains of carbon and climate externalities into a multi-country, multi-industry general equilibrium model of trade.
+We incorporate global supply chains of carbon and climate externalities into a multi-country, multi-industry general equilibrium trade model.
 By deriving theoretical formulas for optimal carbon and border taxes, we quantify the maximum efficacy of two trade policy solutions to the free-riding problem.
-First, we show that border taxes, when used as non-contingent, indirect mechanisms for carbon taxation, have limited potential to mitigate global emissions even under optimal design.
-However, Nordhaus’s (2015) climate club framework, in which border taxes are used as contingent penalties to deter free-riding, is highly effective.
-The climate club can achieve up to 69% of the emissions reduction under globally optimal carbon pricing, while ensuring global participation and maintaining free trade.
-This success depends on major economic powers like the U.S., E.U., and China forming an initial alliance of core members and leveraging their collective trade penalties to compel participation by reluctant governments.
+Adding optimal carbon border taxes to existing tariffs proves largely ineffective, delivering only 3.4% of what could be achieved under globally optimal carbon pricing.
+In contrast, Nordhaus’s (2015) climate club framework, in which border taxes are used as contingent penalties to deter free-riding, can achieve 33-68% of the globally optimal carbon reduction, depending on the initial coalition (EU, EU+US, or EU+US+China).
+In all cases, the climate club ensures universal compliance, thereby preserving free trade.

 [3] A Global Perspective on the Incidence of Monopoly Distortions